jamie/blog.tracefunc.com/src/_posts/2025-02-27-ruby-http-clients-2025.md

 ```

 This sets up a class to hold the URL and authentication, and a generic helper for the Authorization header.
-Then we set up our form data blob (to be rendered to JSON) and file data - note that Net::HTTP expects an actual File
+Then we set up our form data blob (to be rendered to JSON) and file data - note that Net\::HTTP expects an actual File
-object for the file upload (and Faraday wrapping Net::HTTP needs the same), but in this example we'd be generating it live from database records and so we expect to wrap it in a StringIO.
+object for the file upload (and Faraday wrapping Net\::HTTP needs the same), but in this example we'd be generating it live from database records and so we expect to wrap it in a StringIO.

 The baseline implementation then, is Net::HTTP.
 To get multipart form support, we need the `multipart-post` gem, and `require 'net/http/post/multipart'`.